 Bellamy was born in Chicopee Falls, Massachusetts, in a long line of Baptist ministers.
 He first attended Union College, but did not graduate.
 He spent time over in Europe (especially Germany); when he returned to the United States he took up the study of law and was admitted to the Massachusetts bar.
 Bellamy was unsatisfied with the legal profession (he quit after one case) and turned his attention to writing, first journalism, then as a novelist.

 Bellamy’s novel Looking Backward told the story of unsuspecting time traveler Julian West, who falls asleep in the later part of the nineteenth century and awakes one hundred years into the future.
-Boston is very different now, instead of being a capitalist society, the United States is a socialist utopia.
+Boston is very different now; instead of being a capitalist society, the United States is a socialist utopia.
 The novel was extremely popular.
 Bellamy’s sequel, Equality, fell dead on the presses.
 It never achieved the same level of success and popularity as Looking Backward.

 Quote: “So long as competition continues to be the ruling factor in our industrial system, the highest development of the individual cannot be reached, the loftiest aims of humanity cannot be realized.” (“Declaration of Principles” The Nationalist, May 1889; quoted in Edward Bellamy Speaks Again!, 1937)